elklein96/reelr-api/README.md

-# reelr - WebAPI
+# reelr

 ## What is this?

-This is the WebAPI for reelr; a dynamic interface for a movie server.
+reelr is a lightweight, dynamic interface for a movie server.

-## How is this different from Plex?

-Plex trascodes data as it streams from server to client.
-This is all good, but when it comes to slower processors like the Raspberry Pi, Plex can be problematic.  reelr is simply a front end that streams movie files as-is; no transcoding involved.

-## What are some new features?

-reelr is now equipped with an administrator page for editing stored media fields as well as improved metadata acquisition and parsing.

 ## Wow, that's great.
 How do I use this?